A spring is a focused, natural discharge where water emerges from the ground.

 Springsheds are areas within groundwater and surface water basins that contribute discharge to springs.

 Understanding the extent of springsheds is important for the protection of the groundwater supply to springs.
 This involves determining the size of the land area that contributes to spring discharge, which can encompass both a surface watershed and an underlying groundwatershed.
 The boundaries of groundwater springsheds do not necessarily correspond to those on the land surface and are dynamic in their areal extent, changing as groundwater levels rise and fall.

 Karst is a terrain with distinctive landforms and hydrology created primarily from the dissolution of soluble rocks.
 It is characterized by sinkholes, caves, springs, and underground drainage dominated by rapid conduit flow.

 In karst, water dissolves fractures and joints in the bedrock forming a network of interconnected underground conduits that can carry groundwater long distances at speeds up to miles per day.
 Sinkholes, blind valleys, karst windows and springs are found on the land surface above underground karst systems and are thought of as surface expressions of karst or "karst topography."
 Karst also occurs in areas with few or none of these land surface features and therefore the absence of these features does not imply the absence of karst.

 Areas prone to the development of karst features within 50 feet of the surface.
-GIS data can be used alone or in conjunction with the Minnesota Karst Features Database.
+GIS data can be used alone or in conjunction with the Karst Feature Inventory Points.